altomator/IIIF/README.md

 # IIIF Experiments

 This repository shows some IIIF experiments based on [Gallica](gallica.bnf.fr) content and real life use cases when working with IIIF documents.
+Most of the content is IIIF Presentation version 2 based.

 - [*Comparing Documents and Images*](#comparing-documents-and-images)
 - [*Deep Zoom with large images*](#deep-zoom-with-large-images)